status-im/status-security/drafts/personal-security-checklist.md

 #### 🖥️📱 Computers & mobiles devices
 - [ ] Be aware of unwanted additions & customizations some manufacturers practice in the PC & Android world https://en.wikipedia.org/wiki/Pre-installed_software,
 - [ ] Be aware of the various End-of-life/Guaranteed security update policy for each manufacturer & device, especially in the Android world.
 For example [Google Pixel](https://support.google.com/pixelphone/answer/4457705?hl=en) & [Nokia](https://www.nokia.com/phones/en_int/security-updates) are known to offer fair update policies.
 Some manufacturers do not.
-Once a device do not receive security updates, not not use it anymore,
+Once a device do not receive security updates, do not use it anymore,
 - [ ] Password protect your BIOS/UEFI.

 #### 🔑 Hardware authentication devices